eristoddle/WSO2-Docker-Compose/README.md

 ## Docker base images

 I have a repo of the dockerfiles at https://github.com/eristoddle/dockerfiles.
+That repo can be used to create generic docker images of wso2 applications using a Centos 7 base image.
+The base image Dockerfile is also included in that repo.
+The base image should only have to be updated to update Centos.
+The wso2 images should only have to be updated to install a new version of WSO2.

-I used that repo to build the base boxes and push the images to my Docker Hub account: https://hub.docker.com/u/eristoddle/
+I used that repo to build the base image and wso2 images and push the images to my Docker Hub account: https://hub.docker.com/u/eristoddle/

 ## Getting Started